jolie/docs/web/language-tools-and-standard-library/technology-integration/java/javaservices/README.md

 Many services of the Jolie standard library \(like `Console`\) are Java services.

-Each public method of the Java Service is an input operation invokable by the embedder.
+Each public method of the Java Service is an input operation invocable by the embedder.
 Depending on the output object, each method represents a one-way operation \(if the output is void\) or a request-response \(for non-void outputs\).
 This behaviour can be overridden by using the `@RequestResponse` annotation when declaring a void-returning operation.

 Let us write our own `MyConsole` Java service that offers a `println` request-response operation. `println` is a public method of `MyConsole` class that takes a string as request and prints it at console.